adin-18/Accident-Zone-Clustering/README.md

 The clustering results highlight high-risk accident zones while filtering out isolated incidents as noise, enabling more reliable identification of areas requiring targeted intervention or further analysis.
 Practical Use Case
 The identified accident-prone zones can help new travellers and tourists recognise high-risk areas in advance.
 This supports better route planning, increased precaution, and informed decision-making, ultimately contributing to accident prevention and safer travel experiences.

+Dataset:
+The full original accident dataset is not included due to size constraints.
+To demonstrate the workflow and results, a preprocessed subset (`accidents_final_states.csv`) containing only relevant features and filtered states is included.
+This dataset has gone through scaling, clustering, and state selection, and is provided to allow reproducibility of the pipeline and visualization steps.
+The included dataset is a processed version for demonstration purposes only.
+The pipeline can be applied to the full dataset by replacing this file with the original `accidents_big.csv`.